Vheektoh/DEMENTIA-CLASSIFICATION/README.md

 ## Conclusion
 ResNet's superior performance underscores its effectiveness in extracting detailed features from MRI images, making it an excellent choice for dementia classification tasks.
-Future work could involve exploring other advanced architectures or augmenting the dataset for improved results.